 Keep working on it, and eventually sleep will come naturally to you.
-Eventually you’ll get so good at it, you’ll be able to do it with your eyes closed.
+Eventually, you’ll get so good at it, that you’ll be able to do it with your eyes closed.

 I hope you’ve enjoyed reading this guide.
 I sure had fun writing it.
 We’d truly live in a better world if everyone got better sleep, and that can start tonight.